ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 ## Implementing a custom upload adapter

-In this section, we are going to implement and enable a custom upload adapter.
-The adapter will use the native [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) to send files returned by the loader to a pre–configured URL on the server, handling `error`, `abort`, `load`, and `progress` events fired by the request.
+In this section, you are going to implement and enable a custom upload adapter.
+The adapter will use the native [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) to send files returned by the loader to a pre–configured URL on the server, handling the `error`, `abort`, `load`, and `progress` events fired by the request.

 <info-box>
 	Note that this is just an example implementation and `XMLHttpRequest` might not necessarily be the best solution for your application.

-	Use the provided code snippets as an inspiration for your own custom upload adapter — it is up to you what technologies and APIs will be used.
-For instance, you may want to check out the native [`fetch()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) that works with `Promises` out–of–the–box.
+	Use the provided code snippets as an inspiration for your own custom upload adapter &mdash; it is up to you to choose the technologies and APIs to use.
+For instance, you may want to check out the native [`fetch()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) that works with `Promises` out of the box.
 </info-box>

 <info-box>